Bellese/angular-design-system/README.md

 </app-star-rating>
 ```

-### Data Table Component Example
+# Data Table Component Example

 The table is built with many features.
 Each table is built to call the needed components based on the data received.
 Every table requires 3 items to start:

-- `headers` : the column headers used in the table
+* `headers` : the column headers used in the table
-- `dataRows` : the table data used in each column
+* `dataRows` : the table data used in each column
-- `tableSummary` : the 508 summary to explain the purpose and describe the table. _BE DETAILED_
+* `tableSummary` : the 508 summary to explain the purpose and describe the table. _BE DETAILED_

 The table has been constructed to handle most cases for text overflow.
 We need to keep in mind that the column headers should utilize spaces or hyphens to wrap the text, the row headers should use the same format.
 The table data will turn into an ellipsis should the table shrink down and have text overflow.
 When buttons inside the data table shrink down the Asterix should still appear but there should be ellipsis where the words are.
 Keep in mind the Asterix is placed outside the button component so that it will always appear in a table.

-### Optional :
+Optional :

-- `tableTitle`: this input will allow a caption to show up within the table itself giving the table a name
+* `tableTitle`: this input will allow a caption to show up within the table itself giving the table a name
-- `pagination`: this input will allow the option for pagination to work within the table, accepts `true` or `false`
+* `pagination`: this input will allow the option for pagination to work within the table, accepts `true` or `false`
-- `starRating` : this input is set to `false`.
+* `starRating` : this input is set to `false`.
 Use this input to put a star rating on the table.
 All you need to pass is `starRating` with a number, the table will build the rest.
-- `index` : index assigned to table
+* `index` : index assigned to table
-- `maxRows`: For pagination - the maximum amount of rows on a page.
+* `maxRows`: For pagination - the maximum amount of rows on a page.
 Defaults to 9
-- `searchText`: Used to return the exact row that matches a string passed to it.
+* `searchText`: Used to return the exact row that matches a string passed to it.
 The search returns true if the word contains the string you pass
--`starRating`: This is specific to HQR, a way to show table ratings
+* `starRating`: This is specific to HQR, a way to show table ratings
--`linearScore`: A string to represent the linear score
+* `linearScore`: A string to represent the linear score
--`reportingPeriod`: A string to represent the reporting period in the table header
+* `reportingPeriod`: A string to represent the reporting period in the table header
--`highlightSearch`: A boolean to allow text to be highlighted as the searchtext is queried.
+* `highlightSearch`: A boolean to allow text to be highlighted as the searchtext is queried.
--`paginateNext`: This will return the next pagination page(ex: 1, 2, 3...)
+* `paginateNext`: This will return the next pagination page(ex: 1, 2, 3...)
--`total`: This is used in server side pagination, this will set the total number of rows count.
+* `total`: This is used in server side pagination, this will set the total number of rows count.
 Works with paginateNext.
--`tableRowsFiltered`: This will return the total amount of rows in the table
+* `tableRowsFiltered`: This will return the total amount of rows in the table

 ```
 <app-table